paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-903-department-of-the-air-force.md

 **(e)** After first informing the Secretary of Defense, the Secretary of the Air Force may make such recommendations to Congress relating to the Department of Defense as he considers appropriate.

 **(f)** The Secretary of the Air Force may assign such of his functions, powers, and duties as he considers appropriate to the Under Secretary of the Air Force and to the Assistant Secretaries of the Air Force.
-Officers of the Air Force shall, as directed by the Secretary, report on any matter to the Secretary, the Under Secretary, or any Assistant Secretary.
+Officers of the Air Force and officers of the Space Force shall, as directed by the Secretary, report on any matter to the Secretary, the Under Secretary, or any Assistant Secretary.

 **(g)** The Secretary of the Air Force may—

-(1) assign, detail, and prescribe the duties of members of the Air Force and civilian personnel of the Department of the Air Force;
+(1) assign, detail, and prescribe the duties of members of the Air Force, members of the Space Force, and civilian personnel of the Department of the Air Force;

 (2) change the title of any officer or activity of the Department of the Air Force not prescribed by law; and